-Estimated result based on data through Q3 FY 2019 due to data latency issues with paper filings results further indicate that compliance rates for operational reports, which provide important information for tax verification, are also below the 95 percent target, with overall filing compliance ending FY 2019 at 76 percent.
-TTB attributes these filing compliance rates to a number of factors, including overall industry growth and expansion, limited TTB resources to direct toward industry outreach, and competing TTB enforcement priorities.
-With late filings driving the vast majority of issues, TTB strategies will be focused on improving timeliness in FY 2020.
+Compliance rates by large taxpayers in filing tax returns and payments have also eroded over the last five years.
+Performance results further indicate that compliance rates for operational reports, which provide important information for tax verification, are well below the compliance rate for returns, with overall timely filing rates ending FY 2018 at just 24 percent.
+TTB attributes these downward trends to a number of factors, including overall industry growth and expansion, limited TTB resources to direct toward industry outreach, and competing TTB enforcement priorities.